Entrepreneurship and Innovative Projects - 264 - Master's Year 2

 Program objectives:

-• Manage the project lifecycle (initiation, scaling, transfer, etc.)
+• Manage the full lifecycle of a project (initiation, growth, impact)

-• Know how to design classic and socially innovative business models
+• Design responsible or socially innovative business models

 Types of education